BryceHappy/jquery-formhelp/README.md

 A jQuery utility plugin providing contextual help on input fields in a form.

 ##Changelog
+* [v0.1.6](https://github.com/invetek/jquery-formhelp/tree/0.1.6) - The helpboxes are now childs of the body element
 * [v0.1.5](https://github.com/invetek/jquery-formhelp/tree/0.1.5) - Using backslashes in data-for attribute of span elements is now OK
 * [v0.1.4](https://github.com/invetek/jquery-formhelp/tree/0.1.4) - Added a pushpin in the helpbox
 * [v0.1.3](https://github.com/invetek/jquery-formhelp/tree/0.1.3) - No extra functionality, added Grunt as task runner